PTW-TUDa/eta_utility/docs/eta_x/envs.rst

             is_agent_action = True,
         )

-    Finally let's create a third variable which is read from a scenario file and converted from kilo watts to watts (multiplied by 1000).
+    Finally, let's create a third variable which is read from a scenario file and converted from kilowatts to watts (multiplied by 1000).
 Additionally, this variable needs to be offset by a value of -10 due to measurement errors::

         v3 = StateVar(